Reading Time: 30 minutes approx.

 The PAKISTAN NAVY is the branch of PAKISTAN armed forces that deals with all domains of the Naval Warfare.
 The PAKISTAN NAVY is responsible to safeguard the strategic, civilian and military installations in the host country.
 Moreover, it also protects the 1046 KM coastline of PAKISTAN.

 According to the Article 243 (2) of the host country, the Supreme Commander of the PAKISTAN NAVY is the acting President of the country.
-The PAKISTAN NAVY is headed by the Naval Chief or Chiefs of Naval Staff.
+The PAKISTAN NAVY is headed by the NAVAL CHIEF or CHIEF OF NAVAL STAFF (CNS).
 The proud PAKISTANI nation celebrates the NAVY DAY in commemoration of the unbelievable deeds done by the PAKISTAN NAVY during Indo-PAK War of 1965.

 The main responsibility of the PAKISTAN NAVY includes is to provide round the clock total security to the country’s strategic interests both at home and abroad and it accomplishes this goal through military drills and other activities.